razvr/AgentMains-Bot/docs/developers/plugin-api.md

   // === Plugin Hooks === //

-  // A hook for when the bot has started to listen.
-All other plugins, service,
-  // commands, configActions, etc... are loaded by this point.
-  onListen: () => {},

   // A hook for when the plugin is enabled in a guild, either at startup, or
   // when the plugin is manually enabled.
   onEnabled: (guild) => {},